-At the resettlement policy-making, RAP preparation and implementation stage, great importance should be paid to the participation of and consultation with the displaced persons, and the resettlement policies of the Project should be introduced extensively for comments from the affected population by any means, such as the socioeconomic survey and the impact evaluation survey.
-Through extensive public participation, coordination and communication, the local governments, affected village collectives and affected population have fully understood the potential impacts, resettlement policies and income restoration program of the Project.
+At resettlement planning, RAP preparation and implementation stages, great importance should be paid to the participation of and consultation with the displaced persons, and the resettlement policies of the Project should be introduced extensively for comments from the affected population by all means, such as the socioeconomic survey and the impact evaluation survey.
+Through extensive public participation, coordination and communication, the local governments, affected villages and affected persons could thoroughly understand the project, the potential project impacts, resettlement policies and income restoration program of the Project.